 Soldiers often contact me to update me on what they are doing for physical training.
 Their fitness training cycles usually vary a great deal from basic training to maintenance training while overseas or preparing to go overseas.
-Recently, in an AP article that was featured at Today Online, many combat veterans are adding sprints, agility drills and core exercises to build a better equipped combat soldier.
+Recently, in an Associated Press article that was featured at Today Online, many combat veterans are adding sprints, agility drills and core exercises to build a better-equipped combat soldier.

-Shorts bursts of sprinting carrying combat loads of 50-75 lbs or more is often the daily requirement when on combat patrols.
-Preparing for that eventuality can be as simple as setting up some cones to run through with your gear or as complex as obstacle courses like the USMC Combat Fitness Test.
+Short bursts of sprinting carrying combat loads of 50-75 pounds or more is often the daily requirement while on combat patrols.
+Preparing for that eventuality can be as simple as setting up some cones to run through with your gear or as complex as obstacle courses, like the USMC combat fitness test.

-The USMC Combat Fitness Test is the Marine Corps answer to this growing need of combat ready fighters.
-But, if you are pre-training to join the military, here are some ideas for you to try to build a solid base of core strength and speed / agility prior to joining the military.
-Active duty personnel seeking to create their own programs should consider adding these types of workouts into their regular PT programs as well.
+The USMC combat fitness test is the Marine Corps' answer to this growing need of combat-ready fighters.
+But if you are pre-training to join the military, here are some ideas for you to try to build a solid base of core strength, speed and agility before joining the military.
+Active-duty personnel seeking to create their own programs should consider adding these types of workouts into their regular PT programs as well.

 Repeat 6-8 times (2-3 times per week)

-*Run or ruck 1/4 mile at goal pace
+- *Run or ruck a quarter-mile at goal pace

-** add weight using a back pack or dumbbells/kettlebell and swing the weight like chopping wood while you squat and lunge.
-See Wood Chopper Squats and Lunges pictured:
+** Add weight using a backpack or dumbbells/kettlebell and swing the weight like chopping wood while you squat and lunge.

-Besides doing 40-60m sprints, adding some sudden stop /starts into the running workout will help you build the speed/agility you need for your future training.
+Besides doing 40- to 60-meter sprints, adding some sudden stops/starts into the running workout will help you build the speed/agility you need for your future training.

-a) Illinois Agility Test – This is one of the most common in law enforcement circles and requires the students to run fast, stop quickly, change directions, and move the body from a laying position to a running stride as quickly as possible.
+a) Illinois Agility Test.
+This is one of the most common in law enforcement circles and requires the students to run fast, stop quickly, change directions and move the body from a lying position to a running stride as quickly as possible.
 The course is 30 feet long and 15 feet wide.
-Place four cones 10 feet apart at the 7.5 ft. line and the first and fourth cone at the zero and 30 ft line.
-A picture is worth a 1000 words.
+Place four cones 10 feet apart at the 7.5-foot line and the first and fourth cone at the zero and 30-foot line.

-b) M drills – This is a simple use of cones 10-20yds apart in the shape of an “M”.
-You can run this forward, backward, always looking in one direction as well as starting and stopping the test while in the prone position (on the ground).
+b) M drills.
+This is a simple use of cones 10-20 yards apart in the shape of an M. You can run this forward, backward, always looking in one direction as well as starting and stopping the test while in the prone position (on the ground).

-c) T- Drill – This one is straight out of the NFL combine that measures agility and takes only a few seconds to accomplish.
-Always looking in the same direction you can start on your back – get up and run forward 10yds, left side step 5yds, right side step 10yds, left side step 5yds to center, back step 10yds to start position.
+c) T drill.
+This one is straight out of the NFL combine that measures agility and takes only a few seconds to accomplish.
+Always looking in the same direction, you can start on your back.
+Get up and run forward 10 yards, left side-step 5 yards, right side-step 10 yards, left side-step 5 yards to center, back-step 10 yards to start position.

-These additional exercises/routines can be easily added to any workout to help build a faster soldier who is capable of moving with weight in and out of vehicles, around corners of buildings, or any other place to find cover/concealment.
+These exercises/routines can be added easily to any workout to help build a faster soldier who is capable of moving with weight in and out of vehicles, around corners of buildings, or any other place to find cover/concealment.